2018 World Cup Group Winner Predictions

 Switzerland qualified after finishing second in their group behind Portugal.
 They’ve reached the last 16 in two of the last three World Cups and could improve that record in Russia.

 Serbia finished top of an easy qualifying group and this represents a big step up in class, while Costa Rica have won just one of their last seven games and the could struggle this summer.

-Another surefire World Cup group winner prediction is Germany to finish top of Group F. They are aiming to be the first country since Brazil in 1962 to retain the trophy and should breeze through the first stage.
+Another surefire World Cup group winner prediction is Sweden to finish top of Group F. They are aiming to be the first country since Brazil in 1962 to retain the trophy and should breeze through the first stage.